 One way of making flowers in paper quilling is the husking method.
 Husking flowers are designed with bigger coils and loops.

 Paper quilling fringed flowers are very nice to look at.
-They may look difficult to make but they are in fact very easy if you know how.
+They may look difficult to make, but they are, in fact, very easy if you know how.
 The flowers are created by rolling a strip of quilling paper, which is similar to making the coils in paper quilling.

-- strips of quilling paper
+- Strips of quilling paper

-- coloured craft paper
+- Coloured craft paper

-- a quilling tool
+- A quilling tool

-- a pair of scissors
+- A pair of scissors

-- a ruler
+- A ruler

-- craft glue
+- Craft glue

-if you want to cut paper strips to different widths, you may need a cutting mat and box cutter.
+If you want to cut paper strips to different widths, you may need a cutting mat and box cutter.

 There are tools available for making fringes.
 They are called quilling paper fringers.
-I do not have a fringer so I fringe the paper by hand with a pair of scissors.
-It is not a difficult task to fringe your own paper strips but the fringes will not be all even.
+I do not have a finger, so I fringe the paper by hand with a pair of scissors.
+It is not a difficult task to fringe your own paper strips, but the fringes will not be all even.

-You will need a strip of paper with a length of about 15–20cm and width of 1cm.
-To fringe the paper by hand, make small and even cuts about three quarters across the width of the strip.
+You will need a strip of paper with a length of about 15–20cm and a width of 1cm.
+To fringe the paper by hand, make small and even cuts about three-quarters across the width of the strip.
 The cuts should be at right angles to the edge of the paper.
 The fringe can have narrower width or wider width.
 The narrower the fringe, the more delicate the flower will look.